Why is this medication prescribed?

 Before taking fingolimod,

-- tell your doctor and pharmacist if you are allergic to fingolimod, any other medications, or any of the ingredients in fingolimod capsules.
+- tell your doctor and pharmacist if you are allergic to fingolimod.
+If you have had a serious allergic reaction to fingolimod or any of the ingredients in fingolimod capsules (rash, hives, swelling of the face, eyes, mouth, throat, tongue, lips, hands, feet, ankles, or lower legs), your doctor will probably tell not to fingolimod.
+Also, tell your doctor if you are allergic to any other medications.
 Ask your pharmacist or check the Medication Guide for a list of the ingredients.

 - tell your doctor if you have or have had any of these conditions in the last six months: fainting, heart attack, angina (chest pain), stroke or mini-stroke, or heart failure.
 Also tell your doctor if you have long QT syndrome (condition that increases the risk of developing an irregular heartbeat that may cause fainting or sudden death) or irregular heart rhythm.
 Your doctor may tell you not to take fingolimod.

-- tell your doctor if you have ever fainted, if you currently have a fever or other signs of infection, if you have an infection that comes and goes or that does not go away, and if you have or have ever had diabetes; sleep apnea (condition in which you briefly stop breathing many times during the night) or other breathing problems; high blood pressure; uveitis (inflammation of the eye); a slow heartbeat; low levels of potassium or magnesium in your blood; or liver, or kidney disease.
+- tell your doctor if you have ever fainted, if you currently have a fever or other signs of infection, if you have an infection that comes and goes or that does not go away, and if you have or have ever had diabetes; sleep apnea (condition in which you briefly stop breathing many times during the night) or other breathing problems; high blood pressure; uveitis (inflammation of the eye) or other eye problems; a slow heartbeat; low levels of potassium or magnesium in your blood; or liver, or kidney disease.

 - tell your doctor if you have never had chicken pox and have not received the chicken pox vaccine.
 Your doctor may order a blood test to see if you have been exposed to chicken pox.
 You may need to receive the chicken pox vaccine and then wait one month before beginning your treatment with fingolimod.

-- tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
+- tell your doctor if you are pregnant or plan to become pregnant, or are breast-feeding.
 You should use birth control to prevent pregnancy during your treatment and for 2 months after your treatment.
-If you become pregnant while taking fingolimod, call your doctor.
+If you become pregnant while taking fingolimod or within 2 months after you stop taking fingolimod, call your doctor.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking fingolimod.